maths/moodle-qtype_stack/api/README.md

 - `inputName`: The name of the input to be validated.
 - `answers`.
 A map from string to string, containing the answers.

-The validation route returns a single string field `Validation` with the corresponding rendered output.
+The validation route returns a string field `Validation` with the corresponding rendered output and an array of arrays `iframes` of arguments to create iframes to hold JS panels e.g. JSXGraph, GeoGebra.

 ### Rendered CASText format
 The API returns rendered CASText as parts of its responses in multiple places.
 The CASText is output as a single string in an intermediate format, which cannot be directly fed to browsers for display, and requires further processing.
 Applications using the API have to handle the following cases: